-5.17.
-Trust Safeguarding Lead: Elizabeth Browne
+11. Trust Safeguarding Lead

-- 5.18 The Trust Safeguarding Lead will offer support and challenge, concerning all safeguarding matters.
+The Trust Safeguarding Lead will offer support and challenge, concerning all safeguarding matters.
 Through half-termly quality assurance, they will ensure all processes and procedures operate to a high standard across all the academies within the Trust.
-They will update academy principals half termly in support of the Head teacher's report to the local governing body.
-The Trust Safeguarding Lead is responsible for: - (a) To support and advise on a safeguarding training programme in partnership with the academies. - (b) To work collaboratively with colleagues offering support and guidance.
+They will update academy principal's half termly in support of the Head teacher's report to the local governing body.